 I recently worked with Jeff Bakke, WEX Health’s chief strategy officer, to cohost an America’s Health Insurance Plans (AHIP) webinar on consumer-directed healthcare plans (CDHPs) and how they can be used to improve employer partnership and member engagement.
-In addition to sharing the full webinar with WEX Health Partners (access it here), I’m highlighting some of the best practices that Jeff and I have come across in our work at our respective companies.
+In addition to sharing the full webinar with WEX Health Partners, I’m highlighting some of the best practices that Jeff and I have come across in our work at our respective companies.

 As uncertain out-of-pocket expenses and rising deductibles combine to put financial strain on more Americans, Jeff and I have both become passionate about the role that CDHPs can play in reducing financial stress and empowering employees to successfully manage their healthcare expenses.
 But first the challenge is to educate both employers and employees about the plans and to engage them with the accounts before and after open enrollment.
 Here are six of the chief learnings that Jeff and I shared in our webinar about maximizing engagement with CDHPs: